A 1790s Printed Cotton Round Gown: Part 1

 close-up view of white and blue round gown with a steeply sloping waist seam

-This drafting error had thrown my armscye into a forward-tilting angle, screwing up the shoulders, sleeves and shoulder-head –
+This drafting error had thrown my armscye into a forward-tilting angle, screwing up the shoulders, the sleeves AND the shoulder-head –

 A pair of 1790s bodice back patterns - they are lined up along the side seam, but not along the center back.